⚡ Free Coast Fire Calculator — 2026

 Investment portfolio growth chart representing Coast FIRE planning

-Coast FIRE vs Traditional FIRE vs Standard Retirement
+Coast FIRE vs Other FIRE Types

 Comparing approaches clarifies who each strategy suits and what trade-offs you're actually making before committing to a path.